redersmp/VexSnippets/README.md

 You don't need to specify the type of commonly used attributes.

 #### Indexing variables
-Vex can retrieve information while looping over points or primitives in geometry.
+VEX can retrieve information while looping over points or primitives in geometry.

 | Variable | Description |
 | --- | --- |